galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 - one where you can safely edit your files
 - and the actual production config directory that galaxy reads.

-Once you are done with your changes, you can run the script and it will automatically lint and copy over the files, if they are correct *and* mentioned in your job_conf.yml file.
+Once you are done with your changes, you can run the script and it will automatically lint and copy over the files, if they are correct *and* mentioned in your job_conf.yml file, or in your `group_vars/galaxyservers.yml` inline `job_conf`.
 And of course, Galaxy has an Ansible Role for that.

 ><hands-on-title>Adding automated TPV-lind-and-copy-script</hands-on-title>